DigitalPublishingToolkit/NN10/md/04-Internet_Revolution_INC2.md

 mailing list and published by *Mute* magazine.
 Initially, we’d hoped that our essay might encourage some critical thinking amongst the pioneers of the Net in England.
-Much to our surprise, we soon realised that we’d written the canonical text of 1990s dotcom scepticism.
+Much to our surprise, we soon realised that we’d written the canonical text of 1990s dot-com scepticism.
 Within a few years, *The Californian Ideology* had been translated into several different languages and republished in many different formats.
 Louis Rossetto – the editor of *Wired* – was forced to issue a defence of his